 Kentalis International Foundation is the international project office of the Royal Dutch Kentalis.
-We operate as a knowledge broker, linking expertise to the specific needs of our partners.
-In long-term project cooperation or in short-term engagements.
+We exchange knowledge with international professionals around the world.
+We facilitate our colleagues in (European) exchange, we participate in and organize international events and we operate as a knowledge broker.
+Linking expertise to the specific needs of our partners.

 Kentalis is partnering in several European programs under the Erasmus+ program.
 Professional exchange and Mutual learning improve our quality of service delivery in the Netherlands.
 Are you looking for a cooperation partner in inclusive education, staff training or job shadowing?
 Please get in contact with us!